-What Shakespeare and all great poets liberate us from is "custom"; the enemy in many of Emerson's major works, including Nature, "The American Scholar", "The Divinity School Address", "Self-Reliance", and "Circles".
-"Custom", Emerson writes, "is the defacer of beauty, and the concealer of truth.
+What Shakespeare and all great poets liberate us from is 'custom'; the enemy in all Emerson's major works, including Nature, 'The American Scholar,' 'The Divinity School Address,' 'Self-Reliance' and 'Circles.'
+'Custom,' Emerson writes, 'is the defacer of beauty, and the concealer of truth.
 Custom represents every thing as immovably fixed.
 But the first effort of thought is to lift things from their feet and make all objects of sense appear fluent.
-Even a small alteration in our position breaks the spell and removes the curtain of Custom" (Lectures 1 226).
-If we find ourselves - and for Emerson we nearly always do - caught up in the narrow circuit of custom, the world appears to have already been successfully fixed into position and thus seems immovable.
-It is thought that allows for a reordering and a glimpse of beauty and truth.
+Even a small alteration in our position breaks the spell and removes the curtain of Custom.'
+(EL1 226) If we find ourselves - and for Emerson we nearly always do - caught up in the narrow circuit of custom, the world appears to have already been successfully fixed into position and thus seems immovable.
+It is thought that allows for a reordering and a glimpse of beauty and truth (what this truth might be is something I'll come to later).
 But new thought, as has already been noted, requires a new and vital language; or, rather, and this is important, an old language that can be used in a new way.
 The world demands a fresh metaphorical inscription to be seen in its right light.
-In this poetic act both the world and man are liberated from custom.
-In the early lectures he phrases it as follows: "To break the chains of custom, to see everything as it absolutely exists, and so to clothe everything ordinary and even sordid with beauty is the aim of the Thinker" (228).
-The poet's task is to clothe all subjects - no matter how quotidian and no matter how sordid (a line put in to excuse both Chaucer and Shakespeare) - with beauty.
+In this poetic act both the world and the man are liberated from custom.
+In the early lectures he phrases it as follows:

+To break the chains of custom, to see everything as it absolutely exists, and so to clothe everything ordinary and even sordid with beauty is the aim of the Thinker.
+All men are capable of this act.
+The very utterance of his thoughts to men, proves the poet's faith, that, all men can receive them; that all me are poets, though in a less degree.
+(228)

-What appears at first inappropriate about this particular metaphor of "clothing" is that rather than covering something it actually reveals an underlying truth; he has only just written, after all, that "custom (...) is the concealer of truth".
-But here it is as if the vestment of beauty is transparent - like Eve seen by Satan in Milton's Paradise Lost:
+The creative writer's task, then, is to clothe all subjects - no matter how quotidian and no matter how sordid (a line put in to excuse both Chaucer and Shakespeare) - with beauty.
+What appears at first inappropriate about this particular metaphor of 'clothing' is that rather than covering something it actually reveals an underlying truth; he has only just written, after all, that 'custom...is the concealer of truth'.
+But here it is as if the vestment of beauty is transparent - like Eve seen by Satan in Milton's Paradise:

-Eve separate he spies Veild in a Cloud of Fragrance, where she stood, Half spied so thick the Roses bushing round About her glowed (Book 9 424-427)
+Eve separate he spies

+Veild in a Cloud of Fragrance, where she stood,

+Half spied so thick the Roses bushing round

+About her glowed (Bk9: 424-7)